jackhax/OllamaRex/README.md

 ## Limitations and Future Work

-* We don't try to deal with mutual recursion or other non-simple cycles in the call graph, and the topological sort will just throw an exception if it finds a cycle.
+* The tool does not currently handle mutual recursion or other non-simple cycles in the call graph, and the topological sort will throw an exception if it encounters such scenarios.
-* These prompts are the first ones that occurred to me, and probably some prompt engineering would improve the summaries!
+* The current prompts used for summarization are preliminary, and further prompt engineering could enhance the quality of the summaries.
-* Lots of ways this could be faster, e.g. by batching together requests to summarize things that don't depend on each other.
-Also pretty sure Ghidra has faster/better ways to get the call graph and decompilation.
+* There are opportunities to optimize the tool's performance, such as batching requests to summarize functions that are independent of each other.
+Additionally, Ghidra likely offers faster and more efficient methods to retrieve the call graph and decompilations.